oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 ### When threads should leave?

 oneTBB itself can only guess when the ideal time to release threads from the arena is.
-Therefore, it do the best effort to preserve and enhance performance without completely messing composability guarantees (that is how delayed leave is implemented).
+Therefore, it does the best effort to preserve and enhance performance without completely messing composability guarantees (that is how delayed leave is implemented).

 As we already discussed, there are cases where it does not work perfectly,